 Soy milk is the most common substitute for cow’s milk and the first plant-based alternative to appear on the market in the United States.

-When people compare soy milk with almond, hemp, and oat milk, this milk alternative has the highest amount of protein per serving.
+When people compare soy milk with almond, hemp, and oat milk, this milk alternative has the

 As with many other plant-based milk varieties, soy milk manufacturers often add calcium and vitamin D.